 A. The District's Board of Commissioners approves hundreds of ordinances and resolutions each year.
 Copies are included in meeting agendas, which are available at the Board Meetings page.
 To view ordinances and resolutions not posted to the website, complete and submit a Public Records Examination Request form (PDF) and include the title or a description of the document you require.

-Q. Where can I find the names, titles, salaries and benefits of District commissioners and employees?
+Q. Where can I find the titles and salaries of District employees?

-A. Visit Open Payroll at the Transparency Portal.
+A. Visit Compensation and Annual Leave at the Transparency Portal.

 Q. Where can I find budgets for the District's various departments?